 This was not the first time Uth has found the net at the OPEL ARENA, either.
 Last season, he helped Julian Nagelsmann's side recover from 4-1 down to draw 4-4 with two second-half goals.
-After his latest decisive contribution, Sandro Wagner and his Mainz players will be happy to see the back of the Cologne-born striker.
+After his latest decisive contribution, Sandro Schwarz and his Mainz players will be happy to see the back of the Cologne-born striker.

 Uth’s winner at Mainz was his fourth goal in five league appearances this season - his best ever start to a league campaign.
 After netting the equaliser in a 2-2 draw with Bayer Leverkusen on Machday 2, the 26-year-old scored both goals in a highly impressive home win over Bayern Munich, becoming the first Hoffenheim player to score a double against the record champions.

 That sort of form is the type of thing that gets a player noticed.
 Uth’s contract with Hoffenheim is due to expire next summer but Nagelsmann reiterated his desire to hold on to the forward after watching him condemn Bayern to their first defeat of the campaign.

 “You can see that he feels comfortable,” the Hoffenheim boss told Sky Sports Germany.
 “That’s a big factor for a footballer.